testersakage/mineclonia-jtest/mods/ITEMS/mcl_campfires/API.md

 * lightlevel - the level of light the campfire emits.
 * damage - amount of damage the campfire deals when the player stands on it.

-## Cooking Items
+## Item cookabilit
-To allow an item to be cooked on the campfire, it must first have a registered cooked variant.
-To allow placing the item on the campfire to be cooked, add `campfire_cookable = 1` into the item groups list.
+To allow placing an item on the campfire to be cooked, it needs to have `cookable = 1` set in the item groups list.